“I would like to obtain clarity about what really happens with my data... Why collect it? How is it being collected?”

 (Workshop’s original name in Spanish).

-Workshop My cyber rights
+Workshop My digital rights

 This workshop aims to raise awareness and promote children’s rights in the digital environment.
 Through playful activities such as board games and interactive art, participants learn essential concepts for safe internet usage and online privacy protection.